techservicesillinois/SecOps-Powershell-CISDSC/README.md

 The process of setting up a development environment for contributes is outlined in [new resources](docs/new_resources.md).

 # How can I contribute?
 The most common form of code contributions come in the form of [static corrections](docs/static_corrections.md) and [new resources](docs/new_resources.md).
-However edits and addition to documentation are also always welcome.
+However edits and additions to documentation are also always welcome.

 # To Do